Guitar Lesson: Playing Blackbird in G

 These are the chords of the G harmonised scale arranged in a descending pattern.
 Most songs in the key of G can be played with this selection of 7 different chords.

 We're not playing the whole chord here, but the two notes we are fretting imply the harmony well.
+We are using 10th intervals, JS Bach was fond of this sound.
 It's a less-is-more approach to guitar playing.
 Notice that the pattern of the chords repeats in sets of 2, making it easy to remember.
 Just play the middle 4 strings.

 The open strings make all the chords sound great - notice that strings 3 and 4 are always open for most of the sequence.
 Listen to songs like Blackbird by The Beatles and Willin' by Little Feat, and you'll get the idea of how to use these chords for maximum effect.